cloftus96/Synthetic-Data-Generation/README.md

 script will get stored in a separate file for later use.
 It then opens the game on the system and navigates through the menu to the editor using an autoclick function.
-After getting to the editor on the map "Altis," an Arma 3 "mission" is then run.
+After getting to the editor, an Arma 3 "mission" is then run.
 This mission will be the Arma 3 script that was created at the start of the python script.
 This Arma 3 script will generate the object that the neural network needs pictures of, and start taking screenshots of it.